erlete/stlconverter/README.md

 # [STL Converter](https://stlconverter.erlete.dev)

+> [!IMPORTANT]
+> This repository has been converted to a public archive since its development will not be continued.
+It was an experiment with educational purposes only, yet it did not serve any specific practical purpose.
+Thus, the final release (**v1.0.3-eol**), will mark the end of its life.

 This repository contains a multi-language STL data manipulation tool that can be used to convert STL binary files into ASCII ones and vice-versa.

 ## Python